Close Menu

 Are there any areas in Cuba that are considered more dangerous than others?

 Like any country, there are areas in Cuba that may have higher crime rates.
 It’s best to research specific destinations and consult with locals or your hotel staff for advice on safe areas to visit.
-(See Also: Is Palenque Safe To Visit?
-Uncovering The Truth)
+(See Also: Is It Safe To Visit Venice Italy Now? – Travel Update)

 What should I do if I get sick in Cuba?